pvogel2/famtree/readme.txt

 The plugin provides the Pedigree Block showing configured family trees using threejs.

-Multiple families are supported and can be configured on the pedigree options page.
+Multiple families are supported and can be configured on the famtree options page.

 One block instance can be configured to visualize one configured family, this can be switched on run time.